lextoumbourou/notes/notes/reference/books/how-to-take-smart-notes.md

 ## 1. Everything You Need To Know

 * Having a structured workflow that you trust allows you to enter [[Flow State]]
-    * GTD a good example of workflow.
-However, it's geared towards work with clearly defined tasks.
+    * GTD a good example of workflow when the tasks are clearly defined.

+* Writing does not work as a linear to-do list:
-* Writing, however, needs to be more open-ended and consists of lots of small tasks, like rereading chapters and looking up footnotes, that cannot be defined as a linear to do list.
+    * the work needs to be open-ended
+    * consists of lots of small tasks like rereading chapters and looking up footnotes,

-* Niklas Luhmann, a prolific sociologist, described a system for taking notes called Zettelkasten (note box):
+* Profilic sociologist Niklas Luhmann system for taking notes:
     * 2 "slipboxes" consisting of index cards: one for taking bibliographical notes and another for collecting and generating ideas.
     * In the first, he would add cards with bibliographic info on one side and notes about the content on the other.
     * In the second, he would look at notes in the first box and think about their relevance for his own thinking and writing and use to add ideas to the 2nd.